Quick goes to Vegas; Bruins get Bertuzzi before NHL deadline

 Detroit also took care of some internal business Wednesday, signing captain Dylan Larkin to a $69.6 million, eight-year extension to keep the three-time All-Star center in the fold through 2031.
 Boston did the same Thursday with MVP candidate David Pastrnak, inking him to an eight-year deal worth $90 million — the sixth-most lucrative contract in NHL history.

-St. Louis also re-signed Sammy Blais to a $1 million, one-year extension.
+Chicago also got Anders Bjork from Buffalo for future considerations, and St. Louis re-signed Sammy Blais to a $1 million, one-year extension.
 The Blues reacquired Blais in the trade that sent Vladimir Tarasenko to the Rangers, who now have a lineup with the prolific Russian winger and Kane.

+Freelance writers Mike Cranston in Boston and Dan Greenspan in Los Angeles contributed.

 AP NHL: https://apnews.com/hub/nhl and https://twitter.com/AP_Sports